bijancn/referential-transparency/slides.md

 - RT is by definition the only way to allow for<br>
   <mark>relentless refactoring</mark>
 - RT forces you to make any assumptions <mark>explicit</mark>
+- FP allows you to express anything in an RT way
 - You can make your code more transparent in any language...

   ...but it's simpler in some then others 😎